Ready to Reclaim Your Time? A Digital Detox Plan That Actually Works

 Sound good?
 Fabulous.
 Let’s dive in.

 Let’s rip the Band-Aid off—how bad is your screen time?
 No shame here.
 This isn’t like when your doctor asks how many drinks you have per week and you suddenly develop amnesia.
 Be honest.
-When I started, one of my worst days clocked in at over 10 hours (yikes).
+When I started my own digital detox, one of my worst days clocked in at over 10 hours (yikes).
 Maybe yours isn’t that bad, maybe it's... a bit worse.
-Either way, this isn’t about guilt—it’s about getting real.
+Either way, this isn’t about guilt.
+It’s about getting real so you can reduce your phone usage in a way that actually sticks.

 Look at your screen time report (thanks, Apple, for that passive-aggressive weekly update 🙃) and ask yourself:

 If your thumb has muscle memory for opening TikTok before your brain even catches up—welcome to the club.
+This can be a sign of phone addiction, and it’s a tough habit to break.
 The solution?
 Delete the app.
 Yes, seriously.
-You can always redownload it later, but breaking that auto-scroll reflex starts with removing the temptation.
+You can always redownload it later, but the first step to stop mindless scrolling is removing the trigger.
+Out of sight, out of scroll.

 Think of it like decluttering your digital closet.
 If it doesn’t bring joy (or actively sabotages your sleep), it’s gotta go.